 Firstly, for newcomers: here's how it works.
 Donors pool their monthly contributions, as little as $1.
 The cause with the most votes each month wins the pot.
 No matter how much or how little you contribute, each donor at Charitocracy gets one vote.
 This is where charity meets democracy.
 So please share this post and ask your friends to join us and vote!
 That's how we spread the word and, as a result, grow the monthly pot.
 The bigger the pot, the bigger our positive impact on the world!

-So visit the Mission 22's page on Charitocracy to vote for, like, or discuss this cause!
+So visit ProPublica's page on Charitocracy to vote for, like, or discuss this cause!
 And finally, check out their video explaining what they do and why they do it: